Procedurally-Generated-Human/Traveling-Salseman-Problem-Iran/README.md

 For the algorithm, we used Concorde, an exact TSP solver. for our project, we used [PyConcorde](https://github.com/jvkersch/pyconcorde) which is a Python wrapper around Concorde.

 ## Computing the Solution
 The first attempt to compute the solution was attempted on my laptop After 2 days, the solution was still not found.
-We then switched to using Google collab, the solution was found in about 10 minutes.
+We then switched to using Google collab, the final solution was found in about 10 minutes.

 ## Bringing Everything Together with Python.